Bikeman868/Urchin/readme.md

 Q: What's the best way to see what I can do with the client?

 A: Take a look at the unit tests for `ConfigurationStore` in `Urchin.Client.Tests`

 ---

+Q: How do I install and configure the server?

+A: The server doesn't have an installer yet.
+You need to get the source code from git and compile it.
+See [Urchin OWIN server](https://github.com/Bikeman868/Urchin/tree/master/Urchin.Server.Owin) readme for full details.

+---